standardebooks/tools/README.md

 Build an ebook cover a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

+##build-kobo

+Convert files in a Standard Ebooks source directory to be Kobo-compatible.

 ##clean

 Prettify source files in a Standard Ebook source directory, including canonicalizing XML and minifying SVGs.
 Note that this only prettifies the source code; it doesn't perform typography changes.